freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

   *Application Server*
 - Close the terminal window, open a new one, and reconnect with the command ``ssh app``

+.. note:: If your tmux session fails to reattach with an error like ``protocol version mismatch (client 8, server 7)``, you may be able to reattach to the existing session with the following command: ``/proc/$(pgrep --newest tmux)/exe attach``.

 - Choose **No** to overriding local changes on the "PAM configuration" dialog
 - Choose the default action (keep local version) when prompted about ``blacklist.conf`` changes